Five-run rally pushes Cardinals past Twins | Sports-Games

 Dobnak lost control in the bottom of the inning as the Cardinals sent 11 batters to the plate.
 Carpenter hit a single up the middle leading off.
 Dobnak hit Matt Wieters with a pitch, walked Harrison Bader and hit Tommy Edman to force home a run.

-Paul DeJong walked on four pitches to force home a run.
+Paul DeJong walked on four pitches to bring another run home.
 Brad Miller drove home Bader with a fielder's choice grounder, then Rangel Ravelo's RBI single into left field made it 4-2.
 Caleb Thielbar relieved Dobnak and walked Carpenter to make it 5-2.
 Thielbar finally ended the rally by getting Wieters to fly out during a 19-pitch, 10-minute battle.

-Donaldson led off the fifth inning with a single off of reliever John Gant.
-Cruz drew a walk and both runners moved up on Eddie Rosario's groundout.
+Donaldson led off the fifth inning with a walk off of reliever John Gant.
+Cruz singled and both runners moved up on Eddie Rosario's groundout.
 Sano hit a run-scoring grounder to cut the lead to 5-3.
 Kolten Wong expanded that lead to 6-3 with his RBI infield single in the sixth inning.
 Cruz blasted his 15th homer of the season to cut the lead to 6-4 in the seventh.

 --Field Level Media